 #3: Do not attempt to “jump” milling depths.
-Most 80% jigs will provide depth guides so you can make multiple passes with your end mill bit, before you reach the final, correct depth.
+Most 80% lower jigs will provide depth guides so you can make multiple passes with your end mill bit, before you reach the final, correct depth.
 Never attempt to mill more than what is recommended.
 Those layered passes reduce tool wear and they ensure your router can spin at the appropriate speed.

 Jumping milling depths will wear down your end mill bit quickly and it could create rough cuts and improper machining depths.

 #4: Buy a lot of spray lubricant.
 While you’re milling and drilling, your power tools are generating a ton of friction and heat.
 This can stress tools and cause poor drilling and milling results.
 You should keep your 80% lower’s surfaces lubricated while you’re working.